 Michael N. Shannon

 Mr. Shannon has more than 25 years of experience in commercial and other litigation and is a member of the American Board of Trial Advocates (ABOTA).
-His practice focuses primarily on complex commercial litigation, class action defense, products liability defense, e-discovery issues, toxic tort litigation, medical malpractice defense, eminent domain, bid protests and issues affecting the outdoor advertising industry.
+His practice focuses primarily on complex commercial litigation, class action defense, products liability, e-discovery issues, toxic tort litigation, medical malpractice defense, eminent domain, bid protests and issues affecting the outdoor advertising industry.
 Mr. Shannon is recognized by Super Lawyers in the area of Business Litigation, listed with The Best Lawyers in America® in the areas of Bet-the-Company Litigation, Commercial Litigation, Eminent Domain and Condemnation Law, Personal Injury Litigation – Defendants, Personal Injury Litigation – Plaintiffs, Product Liability Litigation – Defendants, and Product Liability Litigation – Plaintiffs, and named Best Lawyers’ Little Rock Product Liability Litigation – Plaintiffs Lawyer of the Year in 2014 and 2020.
 He recognized by Chambers USA’s Guide to America’s Leading Lawyers for Business in the area of General Commercial Litigation.
 He is also recognized as a Local Litigation Star for Arkansas in Benchmark Litigation and has been named one of the Top 50 Super Lawyers in Arkansas by Super Lawyers.
 Mr. Shannon is rated AV Preeminent® by Martindale-Hubbell.
 In February 2012, he was named Super Mover by Arkansas Business, a weekly business publication.